Tensor generators on schemes and stacks: Introduction

 \subsection{Acknowledgments}

 I would like to thank Stefan Schr\"oer for the supervision and Burt Totaro for the review of my thesis.
-I am grateful to David Rydh for his kind support, and would like to express my gratitude to Sam Payne, Andrew Kresch, Gregg Zuckerman, Jarod Alper, Holger Partsch, Felix Sch\"uller and Christian Liedtke for the many inspiring discussions.
+I am grateful to David Rydh for his kind support, for the numerous helpful suggestions, and for pointing out errors and inaccuracies.
+This work has benefited greatly from conversations with Sam Payne, Andrew Kresch, Gregg Zuckerman, Jarod Alper, Holger Partsch, Felix Sch\"uller and Christian Liedtke.